EdwinVargas22/World-Happiness-2021/README.md

 ## Data Visualization

-I used 6 scatter plots to compare Country Score vs the 6 criteria's to see which of the criteria's have a strong positive correlation to it.
+I used 6 scatter plots to compare Country Score vs the six metric's to see which of the metric's have a strong positive correlation to it.

 ![Country Score vs GDP per capita](https://user-images.githubusercontent.com/60836219/149453051-a4d8f04c-67d8-4d0a-b3a1-7df01901eb56.png)